SHOBHIT112005/Gambare-Companion/README.md

 ## Overview

-**Ganbare Companion** brings a fully animated, emotionally expressive Live2D anime companion right into your VS Code workspace.
-"Ganbare" (がんばれ) means "Do your best!" in Japanese, and that's exactly what this extension is designed to help you do!
+**Gambare Companion** brings a fully animated, emotionally expressive Live2D anime companion right into your VS Code workspace.
+"Gambare" (がんばれ) means "Do your best!" in Japanese, and that's exactly what this extension is designed to help you do!

 Whether you're debugging a stubborn error, staring blankly at a screen for too long, or finally fixing a broken build, your companion reacts to your coding state in real-time with **Voicevox-powered audio**, fully lip-synced Live2D animations, and bilingual speech bubbles.